mrafdi/sinbad-atweb-test/README.md

 The Electron is browser built-in by Cypress

 And for the result.
-All of my tests failed successfully, and I still can't find the solution of the problem.
+All of my tests failed, and I still can't find the solution of the problem.
     ![cypress-error](cypress/img/cypress-error.png)
     ![cypress-browser-select](cypress/img/cypress-error2.png)
 That's all I got.
-I'm sorry
+I apologize I cannot make it running fine as I want